Loading…

 Planning tip

-When to go, Year-round; best in clear weather for the river views from the ramparts.
+Best Time to Visit, Year-round; best in clear weather for the river views from the ramparts.

 Getting there, A short walk from central Muzaffarabad, on the Neelum road.